Bonnie Somerville

-Bonnie Somerville (born February 24, 1974) is an American actress and singer.
-She has had roles in a number of movies and television series, most notably as Mona in Friends, NYPD Blue, Grosse Pointe, The O.C., Cashmere Mafia, Without a Paddle, and Golden Boy.
+Bonnie Somerville (born February 26, 1974) is an American actress and singer.
+She has had roles in a number of movies and television series, most notably as Mona in seven episodes of Friends.
+She has also appeared in NYPD Blue, Grosse Pointe, The O.C., Cashmere Mafia, Without a Paddle, and Golden Boy.
 She starred as Dr. Christa Lorenson in season one of the CBS medical drama Code Black.

 Early life

-Somerville was born and grew up in the Brooklyn borough of New York City.
-She started acting and singing at a young age, appearing in high school plays at Poly Prep Country Day School in Bay Ridge in Brooklyn.
+Somerville was born and grew up in Brooklyn.
+She started acting and singing at a young age, appearing in high school plays at Poly Prep Country Day School in Bay Ridge, Brooklyn.
 Somerville studied Musical Theater at Boston College.
-At the age of 22 she moved to Los Angeles, assembled a band and got an agent.
+At age 22 she moved to Los Angeles, assembled a band and got an agent.